Shades of red: Tomato

 The web color tomato is a medium reddish-orange color that approximates the color of common supermarket tomatoes.
 Many vine-ripened tomatoes are a bit redder.
 The color of tomato soup is slightly less saturated.

 The first recorded use of tomato as a color name in English was in 1891.

 When the X11 color names were invented in 1987, the color tomato was formulated as one of them.

 Jasper

 The color jasper is named for red jasper, the most commonly known form of jasper; however, as with many gemstones, jasper can be found in many colors, from yellow to brown and even green.
 The color was formulated by Crayola in 1994 as part of their Gem Tones crayon set.

 Rosy brown

 The name for the web color rosy brown first came into use in 1987, when this color was formulated as one of the X11 colors, which in the early 1990s became known as the X11 web colors.

 Rose taupe

 The first recorded use of rose taupe as a color name in English was in 1924.

+Amaranth

+Amaranth is a pinkish-red color, which gets its name from the color of a red amaranth flower.